 Leigh Stefanszyn General Manager – People & Engagement Ampcontrol

 Alison McGaffin Director, Hunter & Central Coast Department of Planning, Industry and Environment

-Carol has held a professional career in radio for over 25 years and now works as a consultant for media, not-for-profits, education and retail to help them learn to amplify their purpose and reach.
-Carol shares her strategies on how to become an influential communicator, both personally and professionally, to benefit your organisation.
+Melinda has held a professional career in journalism and communication for more than 30 years and now works as a consultant, helping organisations to learn to amplify their purpose and reach.
+Melinda shares her strategies on how to become an authentic and influential communicator, both personally and professionally, to benefit your organisation.

 - Explore the ingredients of successful storytelling

-- Learn how to spark action from business stakeholders
+- Learn how to spark interest and engagement from business stakeholders

 The biggest challenge for a leader isn't dealing with systems and processes - it's managing people through change.
 It's no easy feat, but change can be positive and rewarding when staff are engaged.

 The Port Stephens Council has undergone a strategic 10-year transition across their business services, resulting in an 74% staff engagement rating.
 Carmel will share strategies for continual engagement with all stakeholders and why persistence is critical to change.

 - Learn how to facilitate engagement from each stakeholder

 - Harness the ideas and gifting of each team member to bolster innovation